-- Identify the purpose and the audience. - The purpose statement contains words like: 'The aim of this research is to investigate/ analyse/ ...' - The audience is the person who has commissioned the research: the decision maker, e.g. the client or manager.
+- Identify the purpose and the audience. - The purpose statement contains words like: 'The aim of this research is to investigate/ analyse/ ...' - The audience is the person who has commissioned the research, i.e. the decision maker, e.g. the client or manager.
 This determines the level of detail included. - Decide on the sections of the report.
 (See over for a guide.
 You may not need all these headings and you may create your own.
-If you are not sure what the report requires, check with your lecturer.)
+If you are not sure what sections are required, consult your lecturer.)